Children’s mental health may be affected by pandemic; treatment can help

 This year, of course, the COVID-19 pandemic is adding some new dimensions to potential mental health challenges children and adolescents might face – and it is important to discuss some of these factors as our children cope with all that is taking place.

 The percentage of children affected by mental health conditions in the U.S. is higher than many people realize.
-The National Alliance for Mental Illness (NAMI) reports up to one in five children (20 percent) ages 13 to 18 live with a mental health condition, with mood disorders, behavior disorders and anxiety being the most common.
+The National Alliance for Mental Illness reports up to one in five children, 20% of ages 13 to 18, live with a mental health condition, with mood disorders, behavior disorders and anxiety being the most common.

 But as unsettling as those numbers might be, it’s also important to know those are the ‘before’ numbers – before the pandemic and the disruption it has wrought on our lives.
 Children have not been immune to the effects of this disruption, and may be less able to understand or cope with what is happening.